simonerom/depin-ai-demo/README.md

 cargo run
 ```

-You should see an output like:
+You should see an output similar to:

 ```sh
 Finished dev [unoptimized + debuginfo] target(s) in 0.15s
      Running `target/debug/runner_ai`